stilljake/slack-okta-bot/README.md

 ## Building a basic Lambda package

+From source:
 * Run `build_lambda.sh`.
 It requires that `poetry` be installed and will install it if missing.
 * Upload the created zip file to S3 and configure your Lambda to pull from S3
+* Optionally upload the package manually in the AWS Lambda console
+* Set your Lambda's handler to `slack_okta_bot.aws_lambda.lambda_handler`

+Using PIP
+* Run `pip install slack-okta-bot -t packages`
+* `cd` into ./packages directory
+* Run `zip -r ../lambda.zip . -x '*.pyc'`
+* Upload ../lambda.zip to S3 and configure your Lambda to pull from S3
 * Optionally upload the package manually in the AWS Lambda console
 * Set your Lambda's handler to `slack_okta_bot.aws_lambda.lambda_handler`